-The Kung Fu Saloon was founded in 2009 in Austin.
-Built around a concept that is growing in popularity called the "barcade," Kung Fu made it a point to include between 12 and 20 working video arcade games on the bar's premises.
+The original Kung Fu Saloon was founded in 2009 in Austin.
+Based on a concept that is growing in popularity called the barcade, Kung Fu made it a point to include between 12 and 20 working video arcade games on the bar's premises.
 Today the chain has locations in Austin, Houston, Dallas, and Fort Worth, as well as an experimental interstate location in Nashville, Tennessee.
 The group has an estimated revenue of $48.5 million per year.

-Texans may recognize this bar's name for some controversy it had in recent years.
+Texans may recognize this bar's name from some controversy it's generated in recent years.
 The bar chain came under heavy scrutiny for what potential guests insisted were racist door-management policies.
-With all that trouble it was probably easy to overlook that the Kung Fu Saloon was repeatedly investigated by the Texas Alcoholic Beverage Commission (TABC) over the years for a variety of complaints.
-For instance, it was noted by Austin Police that from January to September 2014 Kung Fu topped the list of area bars where DWI suspects had their final drinks before hitting the road, suggesting the agency probably had its hands full.
+Given the furor this generated, it was probably easy to overlook that the Kung Fu Saloon was repeatedly investigated by the Texas Alcoholic Beverage Commission (TABC) over the years for a variety of complaints related to their service of intoxicants.
+For instance, it was noted by Austin Police that, from January to September 2014 Kung Fu topped the list of area bars where DWI suspects had their final drinks before hitting the road, suggesting the agency probably had its hands full.